synapsec-ai/llm-defender-subnet/docs/fine-tuning-guide.md

 ```

 Thats it, now your miner is running with a different model and hopefully producing better incentive.
 If you want to revert back to the default state, simply relaunch the miner by setting the value for the `--branch` parameter to `main`.

+The text classification engine can also be tune by fine-tuning the model itself.
+This however is out-of-scope for this guide, as the purpose of this guide is to ensure that the subnet specific topics that relate to the tuning of the miners are covered.

+### Scenario 2 - Add YARA rules
+As discussed earlier, the fine-tuning of the subnet miners is done at the engine level, and each engine is fine-tuned slightly differently.
+With the YARA engine, we move away from the "traditional way" the Bittensor miners are tuned and introduce another mechanism for fine-tuning that can yield better results.

+> [!NOTE]
+> It is recommended to follow the same Git practices discussed in the Scenario 1.

+### Scenario 3 - Modify engine weights
+> [!NOTE]
+> It is recommended to follow the same Git practices discussed in the Scenario 1.